Modern Foreign Languages

 Students have access, at present, to study of 2 major European languages: – French and Spanish.
 The department aims to facilitate opportunities for students to gain accreditation in other community languages such as, Arabic and Bengali, where possible.
 The exam board used by the department is AQA at both GCSE and GCE.

 Students begin study of a first foreign language – French or Spanish, in year 7.
-Students would progress their language to GCSE level, with a possiblity of selecting a second language in options.
+Students would progress their language to GCSE level.

 Key Stage 3 students will become increasingly familiar with the sound, written form and grammar of a Modern Foreign Language.
 Their growing confidence will allow them to develop the competence to apply the knowledge gained, so that they may become increasingly independent learners and users of a foreign language.
 Basic skills developed will be enhanced by introduction to a wide range of topics.